 Students pursuing degrees in the Department of World Languages and Literature have the opportunity to specialize in Arabic, Chinese, French, German, Italian, Japanese, Latin, Russian, and Spanish.
 We offer courses in the department ranging from the study of African and French history through film to the study of international business, to the study of Latin American politics.

-We also offer many opportunities to study abroad in China, Costa Rica, France, Germany, Italy, Japan, Morocco, Senegal, Spain, and Switzerland.
-There are opportunities to do internships in Dallas and France, Spain, and elsewhere.
+We also offer many opportunities to study abroad in China, Costa Rica, France, Germany, Italy, Japan, Morocco, and Spain, and the Czech Republic.
+There are opportunities to do internships in Dallas and Spain, and elsewhere.
 Past students have had experiences that range from working in multinational corporations here in Dallas to assisting with immigration issues at the European Parliament to working in the Louvre.